-A student dismissed for failure to meet Satisfactory Academic Progress (SAP) requirements may apply for readmission if there is reasonable probability that he or she can achieve the grades necessary to raise the Cumulative Grade Point Average (CGPA) and can increase his or her credits earned to credits attempted ratio to comply with the institution's SAP policy.
-If approved for readmission, the student will reenter in a status of Academic Probation.
-A student may remain in a status of Academic Probation for only one quarter/semester.
-A student who fails to meet SAP after the first quarter/semester will be dismissed.
+A student dismissed for failure to meet Satisfactory Academic Progress (SAP) requirements may apply for re-admission if there is reasonable probability that he or she can achieve the grades necessary to raise the Cumulative Grade Point Average (CGPA), and can increase his or her credits earned to credits attempted ratio to comply with the College's SAP policy.
+If approved for re-admission, the student will re-enter the College in a status of Academic Probation.
+A student may remain in a status of Academic Probation for only one Quarter.
+A student who fails to meet SAP after the first Quarter will be dismissed.
 In addition, a student readmitted in a status of Academic Probation for the purpose of regaining SAP status is not eligible for any form of federal grant, loan, or work study funding until he or she corrects the condition that caused the loss of SAP standing (See SAP policy for specific requirements).
 If a readmitted student does not qualify for financial aid, he or she is responsible for the payment of all new tuition and fees from his or her own resources until such time as the student may prequalify for student financial assistance.